rafamestre/Multimodal-USElecDeb60To16/codes/README.md

 The `speech_synthesis.py` script is a simple code that runs through the sentences in the file [allDebates_withAnnotations_all_timestamps.csv](https://github.com/rafamestre/Multimodal-USElecDeb60To16/blob/main/Multimodal%20ElecDeb60To16/allDebates_withAnnotations_all_timestamps.csv) and produces artificial utterances using the Zira and Mark voices from Microsoft at a rate of 200 words per minute.
 The script creates a series of folders for each debate, named '1_1960', '2_1960', ..., '24_1996', '25_2000', ..., '43_2016'.
 Inside of each folder, it creates *.wav* files for each individual utterance, in the following format: "d[dd]y[yyyy]n[nnnn]", where [dd] represents the debate ID, [yyyy] the year of the debate, [nnnn] the sentence ID.
 For instance: d09y1980n0686.

-The paramters in the script can be modified to select a different rate of speech, as well as other voices found in the system, if they are installed.
+The parameters in the script can be modified to select a different rate of speech, as well as other voices found in the system, if they are installed.
 We provide the artificial utterances for both the Zira and Mark voices at 200 words per minute in the Zenodo repository.

 ## Extracting audio features